 Turn to humor

-The email below from Chubbies stands out among other Black Friday marketing campaigns.
+The email below from Chubbies stands out among other Black Friday campaigns.
 The email is concentrated on just one product — shorts.
 Or, more precisely, on schworts.
 By focusing on one product, the company avoids burdening subscribers with the paradox of choice.

 In the ad, a man is sitting on the sofa while scarfing down Thanksgiving leftovers.
 It looks funny.
-There is no need to use many words as the image clearly shows what the schworts are needed for, and why the schworts are so comfortable.
+There is no need to use many words as the image clearly shows what the schworts are needed for and why the schworts are so comfortable.

 Make Black Friday not so black

 Who said that the main color for Black Friday emails should be black?
 Marketers from The White Company believe it should not.
-They drew inspiration from the company’s name itself and made their sale white — not ordinary, isn’t it?
+They drew inspiration from the company’s name itself and made their sale white — not ordinary, is it?